0k1/blog/_posts/2016-05-27-intro-to-hololens.markdown

 2. ##### [Windows 10 and its cool APIs](https://developer.microsoft.com/en-us/windows/getstarted/whats-new-windows-10)
 _This is windows 10, running on your head !
 All the API's that make win10 awesome work seemlessly in hololens as well._
 3. ##### Impressive spatial mapping
-_Spacial mapping gives hololens the ability to see its surroundings.
+_Spatial mapping gives hololens the ability to see its surroundings.
 This even works great [outdoors](https://www.youtube.com/watch?v=BC1k_18JUDk)_
 4. ##### Spatial Audio.
 _This creates the feel that you'd want in a truely immersive device.
 As TIME magazine said : [Holograms can be heard, not just seen](http://time.com/4190843/microsoft-hololens-demo-2016/)_
-5. ##### Unity
+5. ##### Unity for HL
-_Opting for such a universal solution to create applications for hololens gives tremendous opportunities for game developers and 3d artists to come around and create awesome interactions_
+_Opting for such a universal solution to create applications for hololens gives tremendous opportunities for game developers and 3d artists to come around and create awesome interactions for HL_